How to make Tapa Prints

 Turtles play an important role in storytelling

-A sponge is used covered with black, and sea sponges are used, and these soak up the ink and use these to create the designs.
+A sponge is covered with black ink and used to create the designs.
+Sea sponges can also soak up the ink and help form the printed patterns.

 Share Button